 First Step: Register Your Vehicle

-After you have read and understood all of the above sections, go to the BRC Participation Forms site and click on the Disabled Person’s Vehicle Application link to fill out an application.
+After you have read and understood all of the above sections, go to the Questionnaire site for this year’s exact registration dates and click on the Disabled Person’s Vehicle Application link to fill out an application.

 If you have ANY questions about the Disabled Person’s Vehicle criteria or Disabled Person’s Vehicle licensing, please email us at email@example.com.